thelfer/mfem-mgis/docs/web/tutorial.md

 ---

-This tutorial describes how to describe in `MFEM/MGIS` a tensile test on a notched bar made of an isotropic plastic behaviour with linear hardening in the logarithmic space.
+This tutorial describes how to describe in `MFEM/MGIS` a tensile test on a notched beam made of an isotropic plastic behaviour with linear hardening in the logarithmic space.
 This tutorial highlights the key features of this project.